Recondo: West Point (1960–1963)

-Vietnam War (1965-1970)
+Vietnam War (1965–1970)

 When General Westmoreland became commander of the American forces in Vietnam he ordered the creation of the MACV Recondo School at Nha Trang in 1966.
-It consisted of Ranger-trained 5th Special Forces Group instructors who trained American soldiers as well as members of other allied forces in the art of long-range reconnaissance patrolling techniques.
+It consisted of Ranger-trained 5th Special Forces Group Green Beret instructors who trained American soldiers as well as members of other allied forces in the art of long-range reconnaissance patrolling techniques.
 Most students had attended a preparatory course at the divisional or separate brigade level before attending.
 Usually the course concerned endurance training and swimming lessons so the candidates could pass the physical requirements.
-It also winnowed out most of the candidates who did not have the physical, mental, and / or intellectual capabilities to complete the more advanced training.
+It also winnowed out most of the candidates who did not have the physical, mental, and/or intellectual capabilities to complete the more advanced training.
 Units with good preparatory courses and candidate screening had higher rates of success than those who did not.

 The course was three weeks in length with 260 hours of classroom and field instruction that required a high level of physical fitness, knowledge of patrolling techniques, first aid, land navigation, radio procedures, and weapons familiarity, and concluded with an actual combat patrol to demonstrate the students' skills.
 The first week was conducted on the school compound and consisted mostly of outdoor physical training and in-door classroom training.
 The second week was spent outside the compound on Hon Tre Island in the South China Sea practicing subjects, such as foreign weapons familiarity, tower and helicopter rappelling, ambush and escape-and-evasion techniques, and other field activities.
 The third week was spent in preparing and conducting an actual instructor-led combat patrol in the mountainous jungle between the massive naval air bases at Nha Trang and Cam Ranh Bay where the enemy often took position to mortar each base.
 During this patrol each team member switched positions to learn all responsibilities and were graded by the instructor.
 Graduates of this school received the MACV Recondo patch and identification number.